 The MBTA, under its own authority, requires that safety-sensitive employees consult with Medical Operations before using prescription or over-the-counter medications that contain alcohol or other substances that may impair their ability to perform safety-sensitive duties.
-This requirement applies only to safety-sensitive employees, and involves only medications that contain substances that may impair their safety-sensitive duties.
+This requirement applies only to safety-sensitive employees, and involves only medications that contain substances that may impair their ability to perform their safety-sensitive duties.